Kelvin-Freeman/TicTacToe_Project/README (2).md

 ## The Objective and How to Play
 Tic Tac Toe is about having fun.
 In this game the player tries to get three objects in the same row, horizontally, diagonally, or vertically.
 The first player to get three objects in a row wins the game.
+When there are no more empty blocks, the user must click the reset button to reset the game.

 ---